sassoftware/relic/doc/pgpcard.md

 Either place the corresponding PGP certificate in the configured location, or make a new one using the existing private key by running:

     relic -c relic.yml pgp-generate -k mykey -n "My Key" >certs/mykey.pgp

 Now you can create signatures:

     echo hello world | relic -c relic.yml sign-pgp -u mykey --clearsign

-Information about the IDs of keys in the token can be displayed by adding --debug 5 to most commands.
+Information about the IDs of keys in the token, and the serial number of the token itself, can be displayed by running:

+    relic -c relic.yml token contents -t scd0